synchronal/medic-ex/guides/installation.md

 ## Configure Update commands

-Commands are read from `.medic.update.exs` in your project, which should contain a list of commands.
+Commands are read from `.medic/update.exs` in your project, which should contain a list of commands.

 ### Recommended Update configuration